-After Ibrahim resoundingly defeated the Ottomans and was at Istanbul's doorstep, Sultan Mahmud II died from tuberculosis, on July 1,1839 and The Pasha told his son to suspend hostilities...
-Although Mahmud II was succeeded by his 16 year old son Abdulmejid, control was held by Ali's arch enemy Husrev, who Ali had ousted from Cairo 35 years earlier.
-Crisis on top of crisis... then the Ottoman Naval fleet defected to Egypt!
+After Ibrahim resoundingly defeated the Ottomans and was at Istanbul's doorstep, Sultan Mahmud II died from tuberculosis on July 1, 1839, and The Pasha told his son to suspend hostilities...(Ali didn't fight dead men! ...nor did he want to takeover the Empire)

+Although Mahmud II was succeeded by his 16-year-old son Abdulmejid, control was held by Ali's arch enemy Husrev, whom Ali had ousted from Cairo 35 years earlier.Crisis on top of crisis-then the Ottoman naval fleet defected to Egypt!

-The European Powers were determined to maintain 'The Sick-Man of Europe's' Ottoman supremacy, igniting the Oriental Crisis of 1840.
-British Naval forces sailed to Syria and Alexandria.
-They completely demolished Beirut, (part of Syria at the time) ending Egyptian control of Syria.
-They took Acre from Ibrahim, and blocked the Nile coastline!...With all this going on, in the heat of June 1840, the 71 year old Pasha developed a boil on his bottom, and couldn't sleep.
-So finally, when Ali saw the British fleet outside his Ras el-tin Palace window, he knew he was beaten, and acquiesced to accepting Hereditary Rule of Egypt and Sudan.
+...
+The European powers were determined to maintain 'The Sick Man of Europe's' Ottoman supremacy, igniting the Oriental Crisis of 1840.
+British naval forces sailed to Syria and Alexandria.
+They completely demolished Beirut (part of Syria at the time), ending Egyptian control of Syria.
+They took Acre from Ibrahim and blocked the Nile coastline!
+With all this going on, in the heat of June 1840, the 71-year-old Pasha developed a boil on his bottom and couldn't sleep.
+So finally, when Ali saw the British fleet outside his Ras el-tin Palace window, he knew he was beaten and acquiesced to accepting hereditary rule of Egypt and Sudan.